 Struthers council mulls high grass complaints

-Unkempt lawns were the topic of conversation Tuesday night during city council’s caucus.
+Messy lawns were the topic of conversation Tuesday night during city council’s caucus.

 Bob Norris, the city’s safety service director, said he’s issued at least 50 citations for high grass since the city began issuing citations earlier this month, and he anticipates more are coming.